Standard on Reporting and Veterinary Care for Research Animals

 1. Place a green Heath Check card (located in the black card file box or in a drawer in the cart in the animal room) on the cage with the health problem noted on the card.

-2. Directly contact the veterinary technician office at 919-966-2906 or notify the laboratory animal technician (LAT) responsible for that room.
-If a researcher is unable to contact either of these in person the researcher should call the veterinary services pager at 919-216-1235, rather than leaving a voicemail message.
+2. Directly contact the veterinary technician office or notify the LAT responsible for that room.
+If a researcher is unable to contact either of these in person the researcher should call the veterinary services pager rather than leaving a voicemail message.
 The veterinary technician or LAT will then enter the information into the Vet Care computer system.

-3. If it is an emergency, the researcher must page the veterinarian or veterinary technician on-call at 919-216-1235.
+3. If it is an emergency, the researcher must page the veterinarian or veterinary technician on-call.
 The researcher should supply the following information: condition of the animal, investigator name, building name, room number, and the rack where the animal is located.

 Once alerted, a veterinary technician will examine the animal in question according to Veterinary Services SOP and contact the laboratory to discuss diagnostic and treatment plan.
 This contact may be by phone using the lab number provided on the room contact sheet, by email using the list of laboratories who have provided their lab email, or verbally if the responsible person is in the room.
 Veterinarians and veterinary technicians are available 24 hours a day, 7 days a week to address animal health concerns.

 Please do not remove the green or red Vet Care cards from the cage.
-It is the responsibility of the veterinary technician to assess, resolve the animal case, and remove the cards from the cage unless removed by laboratory personnel for euthanasia or experimental use.
+It is the responsibility of the Vet Services clinical staff to assess, resolve the animal case, and remove the cards from the cage unless the animal is removed by laboratory personnel for euthanasia or experimental use.
 Once the animal is euthanized or used experimentally, the laboratory personnel performing the procedure should date and initial the card and place the card in the designated location within the animal room.
-The veterinary technicians collect the cards and enter the date and resolution of the case into the Vet Care computer system.

 REMEMBER, the red Vet Care card is a veterinary medical record, please do not dispose or remove this medical record from the animal room.